marianacarmoduarte/marianacarmoduarte.github.io/content/wpapers/Duarte & Pannico/index.md

 ---
-title: 'Do Citizens Get It Right?
+title: '4.
+Do Citizens Get It Right?
 How Individuals Perceive Party Positions on the European Union'
 summary: Working Paper
 authors: